Coronavirus Forces Change for Sales and Traders Working from Home

 Firms embracing the latest communication, collaboration and workflow platforms have a significant advantage

-Fortunately, the post credit crisis increase in financial regulation and focus on operational risk has led to improved contingency planning, and regular comprehensive testing of offsite technology, with many firms enforcing days or weeks working from home before the tightened lockdown to ensure a seamless transition.
+Fortunately, the post-credit crisis increase in financial regulation and focus on operational risk has led to improved contingency planning, and regular comprehensive testing of offsite technology, with many firms enforcing days or weeks of working from home before the tightened lockdown to ensure a seamless transition.

 #WFH – A new paradigm

 Working at home for the most part involves remotely connecting to a work computer via VPN – this places less stress on home PCs and internet access.
 Although reliable broadband can still be an issue, especially when combined with multiple other users such as family members, who are all isolating in the same location.
 As home setups are unlikely to have the 6-8 monitors that a dealing desk has, contingency planning in the weeks before lockdown went as far as arranging work screen layouts to fit into those available at home.
 Unfortunately, those that were looking for additional home screens have struggled with both rocketing demand and global shortages in PC equipment making new screens, webcams and hardware hard to come by.

 As governments further tightened restrictions and lockdowns, operationally these moves have appeared to have been a success – core tasks have been achievable, and levels of service have remained superficially similar, but activity levels have fallen.

 The challenge of remote working now moves away from the physical logistics to how to operate in this new environment.
 The proliferation of systems, screen real estate, applications and communication methods need to be simplified.
 The new working environment needs to adjust working practices towards fewer screens and less verbal communication while allowing for more non-work interruptions (particularly if young children are at home) as well as a new interpersonal dynamic.